Gilmour Academy Howley Commons Grand Opening

 On the chilly morning of March 15, the well-attended groundbreaking ceremony for constructing the new Garfield Heights High School stadium commenced with school-spirited fanfare.

 Hundreds of excited students, staff, community leaders, and stakeholders celebrated the momentous occasion.
 They acknowledged the generosity of the Cleveland Browns and the Haslam and Johnson families in partnership with the Browns Give Back philanthropic initiative and the Stay in the Game!
 Attendance Network.
-A new, high-quality synthetic turf field by ForeverLawn was donated to the Garfield Heights City Schools athletics project.
+A new, high-quality synthetic turf field was donated to the Garfield Heights City Schools athletics project.

 Haslam Sports Group is “a values-driven organization committed to unifying people through sports and entertainment.”
 The organization aims to foster innovation and diversity of thought, bringing positive change to local communities.
 The Garfield Heights High School stadium is the fifteenth project to benefit from the community-supporting mission launched in May 2016.
 It is part of the Browns’ commitment to improving education and supporting high school athletics.